-The Yorkshire Ambulance Service NHS Trust [hereinafter referred to as the "Trust" has a duty of care to patients, visitors and staff to ensure a safe and appropriate environment for healthcare.

-The Trust accepts its responsibility under the Health and Safety at Work etc. Act 1974 and the Control of Substances Hazardous to Health Regulations 2002 [as amended], to take all reasonable precautions to prevent, control and guard against the harmful effects of Legionellosis to visitors, staff and other persons working at or using its premises.

-The Chief Executive and the Board carry ultimate responsibility for a safe and secure healthcare environment.
-Aspects of that responsibility have been assigned / delegated to other appointed individuals within the Trust, these are defined under "Roles and Responsibility" section of this Policy document.

-The Trust's Board of Directors are responsible for ensuring overall operational control is in place., it is the Responsible Person's responsibility to ensure implementation of operational control.

-The Head of Facilities has been appointed by the Chief Executive as the Responsible Person [Water].
-This Policy is issued and maintained by Responsible Person [Water] on behalf of Trust.

-This Policy is formally accepted by the Chief Executive and approved by the Board of Directors.
-The Chief Executive will do all that is reasonably practicable to comply with its requirements, and will make the necessary resources available

-This Policy and associated Water Safety Plan [WSP] documentation applies to all Trust employees [including those managed by a third party] and premises where they work [Trust owned and occupied, including those properties which Trust may occupy under lease].

-The management of water safety will be a continual commitment by Trust involving regular management and progress meetings, and a commitment to a risk assessment programme.
+- 1.1 The Yorkshire Ambulance Service NHS Trust hereinafter referred to as the "Trust" has a duty of care to patients, visitors and staff to ensure a safe and appropriate environment for healthcare. - 1.2 The Trust accepts its responsibility under the Health and Safety at Work etc. Act 1974 and the Control of Substances Hazardous to Health Regulations 2002 [as amended], to take all reasonable precautions to prevent, control and guard against the harmful effects of Legionellosis to visitors, staff and other persons working at or using its premises. - 1.3 The Chief Executive and the Board carry ultimate responsibility for a safe and secure healthcare environment.
+Aspects of that responsibility have been assigned / delegated to other appointed individuals within the Trust, these are defined under "Roles and Responsibility" section of this Policy document. - 1.4 The Trust's Board of Directors are responsible for ensuring overall operational control is in place., it is the Responsible Person's responsibility to ensure implementation of operational control. - 1.5 The Head of Facilities Management has been appointed by the Chief Executive as the Responsible Person [Water].
+This Policy is issued and maintained by the Responsible Person [Water] on behalf of Trust. - 1.6 This Policy is formally accepted by the Chief Executive and approved by the Board of Directors.
+The Chief Executive will do all that is reasonably practicable to comply with its requirements, and will make the necessary resources available. - 1.7 This Policy and associated Water Safety Plan (WSP) documentation applies to all Trust employees [including those managed by a third party] and premises where they work and visitors [Trust owned and occupied, including those properties which Trust may occupy under lease]. - 1.8 The management of water safety will be a continual commitment by Trust involving regular Water Safety Group (WSG) meetings, and a commitment to a risk assessment programme.

-Legionella Pneumophila and other bacteria can cause an infection known as Legionellosis.
-Legionnaire's disease is a pneumonia that principally affects those who are susceptible, due to age, illness, immunosuppression, smoking, etc, and may be fatal.
-However it is a significant health issue for anyone who is exposed to the spores of the bacteria.
+1.9 Water Safety for the Trust shall be supported with adequate resources and suitably qualified, trained and competent staff to ensure the successful implementation of Water Safety Plan [WSP].